wkeav/wkeav/README.md

 - 👋 Hello, I’m Astra.
-I have a high passion for technology since a young age and recently found my passion for coding through problem solving and innovation :D
+I have had a high passion for technology since a young age and recently found my passion for programming through problem-solving and innovation :D

   <img width="657" alt="Capture d’écran 2024-10-03 à 23 57 27" src="https://github.com/user-attachments/assets/10792b08-fc09-4546-be19-9a93f60961e8">

 - 😄 Pronouns: She/her
+- 📍 Hobbies outside of programming: I'm very outdoorsy, so I like to be outdoors when not coding.
+Some of the fun outdoor activities are 🏃‍♀️, 🎣 , 🥾, 🏄‍♀️,🚵.
+- **Stay learning!**

 **This is me in Zelda Form: **